kolganovaanna/FinalProject_Completed/Main_Protocol.md

 ```

 **Note**: files that should be ignored in this working directory are ProgressReport and ProjectProposal.
 They are kept in the dir to only serve as the background for the project.
 But they are added to .gitignore.
+'Results/' will not be added to .gitignore because I want you to be able to see produced graphs and slurm batch job outputs.
+They contain key information.

 5. General analysis of the reads